Kondapur

 Kondapur is a suburb in western part of Hyderabad, Telangana, India.
+Kondapur has become a preferred residential area for IT professionals due to its connectivity to HITEC City and Gachibowli.
 It falls under Serilingampally mandal of Ranga Reddy district.
 The locality has emerged as a prominent commercial and residential hub, owing to its close proximity to IT corridor of Hyderabad.
-It is administered as Ward No. 104 of Greater Hyderabad Municipal Corporation.
+It is administered as Ward No. 234 of Greater Hyderabad Municipal Corporation.

 Etymology

-Kondapur is a portmanteau of two Telugu words: konda and pur, translating to "hill settlement."
+Kondapur is a portmanteau of two Telugu words: konda and pur, translating to "hill settlement".